 The reasons behind disrespectful behavior include the perfectly normal and healthy process of your child growing up and away from his identity as a younger child.
 Teens naturally seek more independence as they get older, and mild disrespect is one way that independence gets expressed.

-But as James Lehman writes: “While it’s important to allow for the natural ‘breaking away’ process that comes during the teen years, parents also have to be sure to identify and challenge any truly disrespectful child behavior that is hurtful, rude, or demeaning to others.”
+But as James Lehman, creator of The Total Transformation® program writes: “While it’s important to allow for the natural breaking away process that comes during the teen years, parents also have to be sure to identify and challenge any truly disrespectful child behavior that is hurtful, rude, or demeaning to others.”

 So while it may be healthy and normal in some cases, disrespectful behavior isn’t something you want to let go unchecked.
-In fact, ignoring it completely can actually cause disrespectful behavior to escalate.
+Indeed, ignoring it completely can cause disrespectful behavior to escalate.